Old Burying Ground

 Starting in 2014, a group of dedicated volunteers have undertaken the massive task of preserving the grave markers.
 Stones, are cleaned, straightened, repaired, and even located in order to preserve our past.

 Prominent Abolitionist and Presbyterian minister Samuel Crothers is buried here near the site where he gave the first sermon against slavery from a pulpit west of the Allegheny Mountains.

-It is believed that the first African-American in Greenfield (Rachel Stafford), a female former slave (died May 21, 1858, at approximately 80 years old), is buried in the cemetery, but so far no monument has been found.
+The first African-American in Greenfield (Rachel Stafford), a female former slave (died May 21, 1858, at approximately 80 years old), is buried in the cemetery.
 She was listed in the 1850 census as a member of the Samuel Crothers household.

 Veterans from five wars are buried in the cemetery: Revolutionary War (1), War of 1812 (10), Civil War (24), Spanish American War (1), and WWII (1).

 •Born in the 1900s - 3